Zahra-Alali/Zahra-Alali/README.md

 ### Hi there 👋
-#### Welcome to Zahra Alali profile
+#### I'm Zahra Alali

-🌱 I’m currently learning Data Science in MISK Immersive Programme
+🌱 I’m currently learning Data Science in MISK Immersive Programme.

+🔦 I’m currently learning everything I can.

+📫 How to reach me: [Email](ms.zahra.alali@gmail.com), Or [linkedin](www.linkedin.com/in/zahra-alali-684514185).

+😄 Pronouns: Zahra/she/her

 <!--
 **Zahra-Alali/Zahra-Alali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.